Back to Blog

 Getting to The Roundhouse: Complete Transport Guide

-Walking: If you are staying in nearby areas like Camden, Primrose Hill, or even parts of Fitzrovia, a pleasant walk to The Roundhouse is entirely feasible.
-The venue is well-signposted from major thoroughfares.
+Walking: If you are staying in nearby areas like Primrose Hill, Camden, or Kentish Town, walking can be a pleasant option.
+The Roundhouse is well-situated within these vibrant neighbourhoods.

 Food, Drink & Local Recommendations